gabrielmittag/Bias-Aware-Loss/README.md

 To run the experiment without bias-aware loss set "r_th=1", in this case the biases are never updated.
 The blurriness sigma and the image filenames are already stored in the csv files (e.g. iqb_train.csv).

+After (and during) the training, the results of each epoch are saved in a csv file in the "results" subfolder.
+The csv also contains the training options that were used.
+In the paper, for each training setting, the training was run several times.
+The best epoch of each training run was then used (i.e. the column of the csv with the highest "r" value).

 ## Experiment 2: Real Image Quality Data

 To train and evaluate the first experiment on synthetic data in the paper, run this command: